-So, although our often cute and docile dogs may look a lot different from their wild counterparts, under the skin they are very much the same.
-Through our countless generations of selective breeding, we have chosen to modify firstly the temperament, favouring the more friendly and obedient, and secondly the size and shape to create a vast amount of variation in the appearance of one breed to the next.
+So, although our often cute and docile dogs may look a lot different from their wild counterparts, under the skin, they are very much the same.
+Through our countless generations of selective breeding, we have chosen to modify the temperament firstly, favouring the more friendly and obedient, and secondly the size and shape to create a vast amount of variation in the appearance of one breed to the next.
 With this, we can truly see how much potential is locked away in these genes.

 One aspect that we have not greatly influenced by all of this selective breeding is the digestive system, obviously, over the time we have spent together some aspects have changed.
-For instance, our dogs have a higher tolerance for starches than that of the Grey Wolf, this is likely due to generations of poor diets provided by people with not a lot to offer and constant availability of table scraps.
-Despite this the similarities between our furry friends and the Grey Wolf are uncanny and there is no other place we should look to see what our dogs should really be eating, to be in optimum health.
+For instance, our dogs have a higher tolerance for starches than that of the Grey Wolf; this is likely due to generations of poor diets provided by people with not a lot to offer and constant availability of table scraps.
+Despite this, the similarities between our furry friends and the Grey Wolf are uncanny, and, there is no other place we should look to see what our dogs should be eating, to be in optimum health.